aalto-ics-kepaco/molecular_classification/data/README.md

   7. Based on generated adjacency matrces of molecules, compute different kinds of graph kernels.

      Graph kernel computation is based on a Matlab toolbox.
-The Python script enables the parallel computation in an interactive computer cluster.
+The Python script enables the parallel computation in an interactive computer cluster:

         ./preprocessing_codes/compute_graph_kernels.m
         ./preprocessing_codes/compute_graph_kernels.py